Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Theoretical Formalism

 \subsection{Indirect magnetoexcitons in TMDCs heterostructures}

-Van der Waals-like forces can hold together layered TMDC materials.
-When two TMDC monolayers are brought together, the conduction band minimum, and the valence band maximum reside in two different layers.
-Electrons and holes in such a structure prefer to reside in separate layers \cite{Kamban2020}.
-Let us now consider the formation of indirect magnetoexcitons formed by electrons and holes in type-I heterostructure molded by the same type of TMDC monolayers: a bilayer MX$_{2}$-MX$_{2}$ heterostructure, shown in Fig. \ref{fig1M}$c$ and van der Waals MX$_{2}$-hBN-MX$_{2}$ heterostructure, where two TMDC monolayers are separated by $N$ layers of hBN monolayers, presented in Fig. \ref{fig1M}$d$.
-Such magnetoexcitons have a longer lifetime than the direct excitons due to longer recombination time.
+Van der Waals attractive forces can hold together layered TMDC materials.
+Let us now consider the formation of indirect magnetoexcitons in the heterostructure molded by the same type of TMDC monolayers: a bilayer MX$_{2}$-MX$_{2}$ heterostructure, shown in Fig. \ref{fig1M}$c$ and van der Waals MX$_{2}$-hBN-MX$_{2}$ heterostructure, where two TMDC monolayers are separated by $N$ layers of hBN monolayers as the ones used in most of the experiments, presented in Fig. \ref{fig1M}$d$.
 In such structures, the electron and hole move in the planes of different layers, form an indirect exciton, and have restricted motion between the layers due to the dielectric barrier.
 The latter is a two-body problem in the restricted 3D space, and the electrostatic electron-hole interaction $V(r)$ could form a bound state, i.e., the indirect magnetoexciton.
-Therefore, to determine the binding energy of the magnetoexciton one must solve a two-body problem in restricted 3D space because the motion in $z$-direction is restricted.
+Therefore, to determine the binding energy of the magnetoexciton one must solve a two-body problem in the restricted 3D space due to the restriction of the motion in $z$-direction.
 The relative separation $r$ between the electron and hole can be written in cylindrical coordinates as $\bm{r}=\rho \hat{\bm{\rho}}+D\hat{\bm{z}}$, where $\hat{\bm{\rho}}$ and $\hat{\bm{z}}$ are unit vectors.
 Writing $r$ in cylindrical coordinates allows us to treat the case of direct excitons in a TMDC monolayer and spatially indirect excitons in bilayer MX$_{2}$-MX$_{2}$ and MX$_{2}$-hBN-MX$_{2}$ heterostructures on equal footing.
 If we set $D=0$ in the latter expression, it becomes a purely 2D equation, with $\rho $ representing the separation between the electron and hole sharing the same plane.
 For spatially indirect excitons, the relative distance between the electron and hole is $r= \sqrt{\rho ^{2}+D^{2}}$, where $D$ is the distance between the middle of two TMDC layers assuming that the electron and hole reside in the middle of their respective sheets \cite{Kamban2020}.

 Thus, for the description of indirect Mott--Wanner magnetoexcitons one can use Eq. (\ref{eq:finsch}) with interactions

 for the RK potential, and